bgronas/test666/content/post/2023-04-16/index.md

 #### Price

-Since our Automaton System (vRealize Automation) is has the ability to use pricecards or be connected to the Operations system (vRealize Operations) with price cards we can also Calculate the monthly price for the several options   e.g. when we choose a **X-large** or a **small server**.
+Since our Automaton System (Aria Automation) is has the ability to use pricecards or be connected to the Operations system (Aria Operations) with price cards we can also Calculate the monthly price for the several options   e.g. when we choose a **X-large** or a **small server**.

 <img src="./images/index/image-20230416135215371.png" align="left" style="zoom: 72%;" />